Peyman2012/Find-the-values-of-the-pressure-sensor-to-the-alloy/README.md

     import csv

 Here, we first open the CSV file in READ mode.
 The file object is named as 'f'.
 The file object is converted to csv.reader object.
-We save the csv.reader object as 'ha':
+We save the csv.reader object as 'reader':

     with open('C:/Users/peyman/pythonProject17/sense.csv','r') as f:
     p=[]
     t=[]
     reader=csv.reader(f)

 Now, we iterate through the remaining rows using a for loop.
 Each row is appended to a list called rows.
 If you try to print each row, one can find that a row is nothing but a list containing all the field values: